TurboGears/tg2docs/docs/turbogears/profiling.rst

 1. **Identify slow requests**: Look for requests with high total execution times
 2. **Check SQL queries**: Look for queries taking more than 100ms or queries executed multiple times for similar data (N+1 problem)
-3. **Analyze the call stack**: Identify which controller methods or template rendering is taking the most time
+3. **Analyze function statistics**: Identify expensive controller or template work
 4. **Review execution plans**: For slow SQL queries, check if they're using proper indexes or if the query plan is suboptimal